- Benjamin N. Cardozo School of Law, New York, New York

 Matthew regularly lectures to unions and community groups about 9/11 toxins exposure and the various federal 9/11 benefit programs.
 He has been featured in publications and news outlets such as NBC, the Staten Island Advance, Grit Post, LaborPress, 970AM The Answer, World Journal, Epoch Times, and Sing Tao.
 During the 2019 VCF Funding Crisis, Matthew co-authored with the Firm’s Senior Advisor and former Staten Island Borough President Jim Molinaro, an op-ed in the Staten Island Advance calling on Congress to pass the Never Forget the Heroes Act.

-Prior to founding Pitta & Baione LLP, Matthew practiced complex real estate, construction, and commercial litigation at a prominent midtown law firm while simultaneously serving as of counsel to a personal injury and employment litigation firm.
+Prior to founding Pitta & Baione, Matthew practiced complex real estate, construction, and commercial litigation at a prominent midtown law firm while simultaneously serving as of counsel to a personal injury and employment litigation firm.
 During this time, Matthew prepared arguments for a precedent-setting decision in the Court of Appeals, the highest court in the State of New York.
 In addition to practicing in the civil sector, Matthew worked on both sides of the criminal bar.
 Matthew started his legal career assessing preliminary evidence and drafting criminal complaints at the Kings County District Attorney’s Office.
-Matthew later worked at the world-renowned Innocence Project under Vanessa Potkin, Director of Post-Conviction Litigation, where he helped exonerate a wrongfully convicted client using DNA evidence.
+Matthew later worked at the world-renowned Innocence Project under Nina Morrison, now District Court Judge of the Eastern District of New York and Director of Special Litigation Vanessa Potkin, where he helped exonerate a wrongfully convicted client using DNA evidence.

 Driven by a will to practice law, Matthew graduated St. John’s University cum laude in cursu honorum in just two and a half years, with a B.A. in Social Studies, Philosophy minor.
 Matthew’s mentor and thesis advisor Professor Joseph Bongiorno, Esq. sponsored him for induction into the Phi Alpha Theta history honor society.
 Matthew received his law degree with a concentration in constitutional law from Yeshiva University’s Benjamin N. Cardozo School of Law as a Dean’s Scholar and graduated as the youngest member of his class.
 While in law school, Matthew served as Staff Editor of the Arts & Entertainment Law Journal where he researched constitutional law.